 Through the decades, the firm has been involved with many notable projects, including work across Illinois, such as the Old State Capitol State Historic Site’s underground parking complex, Lincoln Home restoration, Capital City Railroad Relocation project and Abraham Lincoln Presidential Library and Museum, all in Springfield; Clark Bridge on the Mississippi River near Alton, Illinois; design of BNSF Railway Co.’s Willow Springs Intermodal Facility in Hodgkins, Illinois; two taxiway bridges at the MidAmerica St. Louis Airport at Scott Air Force Base near Belleville, Illinois; environmental impact statements for the Illinois High-Speed Rail Chicago to St. Louis program; and transmission line river crossings for Ameren Transmission’s Illinois Rivers Project in Illinois and Missouri.

-Other projects in the U.S. include the design of the Ruck-a-Chucky Bridge in California; underpinning for the nuclear cogeneration plant in Midland, Michigan, and for the Metropolitan Atlanta Rapid Transit Authority; BNSF intermodal facility in Memphis, Tennessee; site investigations for the U.S. Department of Defense Ground Wave Emergency Network; Paducah and Louisville Railroad bridge at the Kentucky Dam; Project Hoosier Safely Acting for Everyone Together (SAFE-T) in Indiana; broadcast facilities at One World Trade Center in New York; Alaska Railroad Corp. northern extension, which includes design of the Tanana River bridge in Salcha, Alaska; and the New York Department of Information Technology and Telecommunications Emergency Radio Communications System.
+Other projects in the U.S. include the design of the Ruck-a-Chucky Bridge in California; underpinning for the nuclear cogeneration plant in Midland, Michigan, and for the Metropolitan Atlanta Rapid Transit Authority; the BNSF intermodal facility in Memphis, Tennessee; site investigations for the U.S. Department of Defense Ground Wave Emergency Network; the Paducah and Louisville Railroad bridge at the Kentucky Dam; Project Hoosier Safely Acting for Everyone Together (SAFE-T) in Indiana; broadcast facilities at One World Trade Center in New York City; the Alaska Railroad Corp. northern extension, which includes design of the Tanana River bridge in Salcha, Alaska; and the New York Department of Information Technology and Telecommunications Emergency Radio Communications System.